Cloverfield: Sequels

 During an interview with Abrams to promote 10 Cloverfield Lane, he said the creative team behind the original had some ideas on developing Cloverfield 2, but the release of movies such as Godzilla and Pacific Rim led them to abandon them as they found the concept of kaiju movies had played out.
-However, Abrams also suggested that he has thought of something that if they are lucky enough to get it made "could be really cool that [it] connects some stories" in a future film, even teasing a larger Cloverfield universe.
-Interviews with Dan Trachtenberg and Mary Elizabeth Winstead, director and actress of 10 Cloverfield Lane, respectively, confirm that the movie is, and always was intended to be, an expansion of the first film, with Trachtenberg calling it the "Cloververse".
+However, Abrams also suggested that he had thought of something that if they are lucky enough to get it made "could be really cool that [it] connects some stories" in a future film, teasing a larger Cloverfield universe.
+Interviews with Dan Trachtenberg and Mary Elizabeth Winstead, director and actress of 10 Cloverfield Lane, respectively, confirmed that the movie is and always was intended to be an expansion of the first film, with Trachtenberg calling it the "Cloververse".

 In October 2016, it was reported that an Abrams-produced project, tentatively titled God Particle, would be the next film set in the Cloverfield universe.
-The sequel was originally announced as a February 2017 release but has since seen its release date pushed back, most recently to a tentative April 2018 date, with the God Particle title having been dropped and the film now being referred to as Untitled Cloverfield Sequel.
+The sequel was originally announced as a February 2017 release but the release date was pushed back to the following year, with the God Particle title having been dropped and the film now being referred to as Untitled Cloverfield Sequel.
 It has also been suggested that the original plot device of a god particle may have been completely removed from the script.
 On February 4, 2018, during Super Bowl LII, a TV commercial aired announcing the film would be entitled The Cloverfield Paradox and would have a surprise release on Netflix after the game.

 In an April 2018 conference at CinemaCon, Abrams stated that "we're actually developing a true, dedicated Cloverfield sequel."
 He also said that the sequel would be released theatrically, a departure from the previous installment, The Cloverfield Paradox, which was only released on Netflix.
 Abrams went on to say that the Cloverfield sequel is coming "very soon."

-In June 2019, Michael Stahl-David produced and starred in The Cloverfield Files, an unofficial short film sequel in which he reprised his role as Robert "Rob" Hawkins from Cloverfield.

-In January 2021, it was announced that Joe Barton was selected to write the script for a new Cloverfield film and direct sequel to the 2008 film, produced by Abrams.
+In January 2021, it was announced that Joe Barton was selected to write the script for a new Cloverfield film, a direct sequel to the 2008 film, produced by Abrams.
+In September 2022, Babak Anvari was attached to direct the film.
+In March 2025, Anvari revealed that the sequel is still in development.